Diori Hamani International Airport: Road

-Diori Hamani International Airport is situated on Route Nationale 1, which connects it to the city of Niamey 9 km to the northeast, as well as to Dosso, Maradi, Zinder, Goure, Diffa, and N'guigmi to the east.
+Diori Hamani International Airport is situated on Route Nationale 1, which connects it to the city of Niamey 9 km to the northwest, as well as to Dosso, Maradi, Zinder, Goure, Diffa, and N'guigmi to the east.

 Rail

-The railway passing by the airport, which connects it to Niamey railway station and Dosso, is abandoned since its construction (and will not be operational in the near future).
+The railway track passing by the airport, which connects it to Niamey railway station and Dosso, is abandoned since its construction (and will not be operational in the near future).